Electrofried/mnemonic-adaptor/README.md

 - Python 3.7+ 🐍
 - `requests` library for API interactions 🌐
-- Access to a functional Ollama server for model communication 📡💾🔌
+- Access to a functional **DeepSeek API** for model communication 📡💾🔌

 ---